OscarAspelin95/bioinformatics_with_rust/src/main/rust_basics/syntax.md

 # Syntax
-The Rust syntax is similar to other languages such as C and C++:
+The Rust syntax is similar to other languages such as C and C++.
+However, here is a briew overview.

 ### Variable declaration
 Rust is a statically typed language, which means that the type of a variable needs to be known, either explicitly or implicitly.
 The basic syntax for variable declaration is `let name: type = value;`.
 E.g.,